giovi321/log-triage/docs/cli.md

 ## Troubleshooting tips

 - Run `logtriage --help` for the full list of global and subcommand flags.
-- Use `--verbose` to print debug logging when diagnosing regex grouping or follow-mode timing.
 - If regexes seem off, open the Web UI regex lab to refine them and re-run the CLI with `--reload-on-change` enabled.